A rare find in the South of 5th neighborhood!

 Med Revival

-The 334 Building, built in 1924, is a testimony of the first style that existed in Miami Beach: Med Revival.
-The original idea was to replicate a Mediterranean village, with red clay, tile roofs, terracotta, or white stucco walls, wrought iron balconies, and picturesque courtyards with lush vegetation.
-It’s a combination of Mediterranean (hence the name) palaces and seaside villa styles from Italy, Spain, and France.
-During the roaring 20’s, the new wealthy were looking for winters in the sun and the med revival style was bringing them the Mediterranean flair, without the long overseas trip.
+The 334 Building is a testimony of the first Art Deco style that existed in Miami Beach called Med Revival.
+The buildings replicated Mediterranean villages, with red clay tile roofs, terracotta or white stucco walls, wrought iron balconies, and picturesque courtyards with lush vegetation.
+It’s a combination of Mediterranean palaces and seaside villa styles from Italy, Spain, and France.
+During the roaring 20’s, the new wealthy were looking for winters in the sun and Med Revival brought them Mediterranean flair without the long overseas trip.

-While Med Revival was inspired by the past, and by a fantasy of the Mediterranean, Art Deco, building 344, is a style turned towards the future, towards modernism.
+While Med Revival was inspired by the past, and by a fantasy of the Mediterranean, Art Deco is a style that turned towards the future, towards modernism.

-As from 1930, a new middle class was looking for affordable vacation.
-Instead of grand luxurious (Med Revival) hotels like the Flamingo (on Biscayne Bay but demolished since), they favored small buildings with small units.
+In the 1930's, a new middle class was looking for affordable vacations and instead of the grand luxurious (Med Revival) hotels, they favored small buildings with small units.

-Thanks to Barbara Bear Capitman, and her friend, Leonard Horowitz, a New York furniture designer, who fought against the demolition of this patrimonial legacy in the 70s’, South Beach is today the largest Art Deco district in the world, with around 800 buildings between 5th and 23rd Streets.
-It was protected in 1979 and the Miami Design Preservation League (MDPL), the design association they founded is still active in preserving the area.
-One way of revamping the derelict Art Deco houses in the 80’s, was to repaint them in pastel colors (they used to be mainly off-white), according to Leonard Horowitz’s palette inspired by “sunset, sunrise, the summer and winter oceans and the sand on the beach.”
+In the 1970's, many of the buildings faced demolition, but thanks to Barbara Bear Capitman, and her friend, Leonard Horowitz, who fought against it and eventually founded the Miami Design Preservation League (MDPL), the Art Deco district with 800 buildings between 5th and 23rd Streets has been protected since 1979, is still active in preserving the area.
+One way of revitalizing the derelict Art Deco houses in the 1980’s, was to paint them in pastel colors (previously they were mainly off-white), from a palette chosen by Horowitz that was inspired by “sunset, sunrise, the summer and winter oceans and the sand on the beach.”

-Morris Lapidus perfectly exemplifies the Miami Modern Style.
-He invented Lincoln Road, with its water pools and modern geometrical decorative structures (follies).
-Post WWII optimism, economic prosperity and new construction techniques show in the vibrant colors and forms of the style.
+Architect Morris Lapidus perfectly exemplifies the Miami Modern Style.
+He designed Lincoln Road, an outdoor shopping street, closed to traffic with water pools and modern geometrical decorative structures (follies).

 Uber and Lyft are easy to call and will only ever take a few minutes at any time of day or night.
 The fare from Miami International Airport (MIA) by taxi is a $35 flat rate.
 The taxi fare from Ft.
 Lauderdale International Airport (FLL) is $75-$95.
 The fares for the mobile apps can be a little less if not during peak hours.
 MIA is about 20 minutes away and FLL is about 45 minutes away.